Pattaya City Guide

 Weather and climate

-Pattaya enjoys a tropical climate characterized by warm temperatures year-round and distinct wet and dry seasons.
-The city typically experiences three main phases: the cool and dry season, the hot season, and the rainy season.
+Pattaya enjoys a tropical climate characterized by year-round warmth and distinct seasonal variations.
+The city experiences three main periods: the cool and dry season, the hot season, and the rainy season, with temperatures rarely dipping below 24°C (75°F) or rising above 35°C (95°F).

 Loading weather…